7th Anti-Tank Regiment (New Zealand): Formation

 At the beginning of the Second World War, New Zealand intended to raise an anti-tank regiment, but did not possess any anti-tank guns with which to properly train the gunners.
 It was therefore decided in late 1939 to initially form and train an anti-tank battery in the United Kingdom from New Zealanders already present there.
-34 Battery was formed at Aldershot and later joined the First Echelon, 2NZEF, in Egypt in April 1940.
+This was 34 Battery, formed at Aldershot, and it later joined the First Echelon, 2nd New Zealand Expeditionary Force (2NZEF), in Egypt in April 1940.
 Meanwhile, a further three batteries were formed in New Zealand.
-33 battery travelled with the Third Echelon, 2NZEF, and joined 34 Battery in September for further training in Egypt.
-31 and 32 batteries were sent to the UK for training and only joined the rest of the regiment in February 1941.
+One of these, 33 Battery, travelled with the Third Echelon, 2NZEF, and joined 34 Battery in September for further training in Egypt.
+The other two, 31 and 32 Batteries, were sent to the UK for training and only joined the rest of the regiment in February 1941.
 Now assembled, 7th Anti-Tank Regiment became part of the New Zealand Division and consisted of an HQ battery and four anti-tank batteries.
 The anti-tank batteries were further broken down into three troops, each armed with four 2-pounder anti-tank guns.
-In the case of 34 battery, the guns were mounted onto 30-cwt trucks, known as portées.
+In the case of 34 Battery, the guns were mounted onto 30-cwt trucks, known as portées.

 Greece

 Italy had tried to invade Greece in October 1940, but had so far failed to be victorious.
-The British Government anticipated that Germany would intervene and decided to send a commonwealth military force, known as W Force, to support Greece.
+The British Government anticipated that Germany would intervene and decided to send a Commonwealth military force, known as W Force, to support Greece.
 In April 1941, 7th Anti-Tank Regiment and the rest of the New Zealand Division were tasked with defending part of the Aliakmon Line.
 The German invasion began on 6 April and quickly broke through the Greek defenders near Florina, threatening the left flank of W force.
 The New Zealand Division was forced to pull back to the Olympus line on 8 April.
-31, 32 and 33 batteries were distributed among the 4th, 5th and 6th New Zealand infantry brigades respectively and were subsequently engaged in a series of battles at Servia and Olympus passes.
+31, 32 and 33 Batteries were distributed among the 4th, 5th and 6th New Zealand Infantry Brigades respectively and were subsequently engaged in a series of battles at Servia and Olympus passes.
 On the night of the 17/18th the New Zealand Division was order to withdraw to Thermopylae.
-34 battery, operating with the divisional cavalry, helped to cover the withdrawal and knocked out the regiment's first enemy tank on 18 April.
+34 Battery, operating with the divisional cavalry, helped to cover the withdrawal and knocked out the regiment's first enemy tank on 18 April.
 At least two further enemy tanks were also knocked out that day by L troop during another rear guard action at Tempe.